 The recoverable amount is generally determined on the basis of the fair value less costs of disposal, taking into account the present value of the future net cash flows as market prices for the individual units are not normally available.
 These are forecasted on the basis of the Bayer Group's current planning, the planning horizon being up to three years.
 Forecasting involves making assumptions, especially regarding future selling prices, sales volumes, costs, market growth rates, economic cycles and exchange rates.
-These assumptions are based on internal estimates along with external market studies.
-Where the recoverable amount is the fair value less costs of disposal, measurement is undertaken from the viewpoint of an independent market participant.
+These amount is the fair value less costs of disposal, measurement is undertaken from the viewpoint of an independent market participant.
 Where the recoverable amount is the value in use, the object of valuation is measured as currently used.
 In either case, net cash flows beyond the planning period are determined on the basis of long-term business expectations using individually calculated growth rates.
 The fair value less costs of disposal is determined on the basis of unobservable inputs (Level 3).